-Although subject to slight modification based on the discretion of the instructor, the lecture component of this course will consists of approximately 450 points (nine exams worth 50 points each).
-The laboratory component of this course consists of 200 points (14 lab reports worth five points each and four lab exams worth 20 points each).
-If a student doesn't complete an assignment, quiz, or exam but the reason for not doing so is approved by the instructor, a grace period and extension may be granted.
+Although subject to slight modification based on the discretion of the instructor, the lecture component of this course will consist of approximately 450 points (nine exams worth 50 points each).
+The laboratory component of this course consists of 200 points (14 lab reports worth five points each and four lab exams worth 20 points each.
+There is a one-week grace period to make-up any missed quiz, exam or assignment.
 Any missed exam/work not made up within the allotted time will be given a zero.
 Makeup exams may be of an essay nature and are usually considered more difficult.
 Grading is based on a standard college curve, where students earn a grade based upon the percent of total possible points they obtain.
 Final letter grades are assigned based on the following criteria:

 A = 89.5-100% of the total points

 $\mathbf{B} =$ 79.5 - <89.5% of the total points

 C = 69.5 - <79.5% of the total points

 D = 59.5 - <69.5% of the total points

-F = <59.5% of the total points
+$\mathbf{F} =$ <59.5% of the total points